mgrover1/keeling-crash-course/README.md

 after this command, you should be prompted to enter your password.
 Go ahead and do that, then continue!
 If you using a Windows machine, you can use [Putty](https://www.putty.org/)

+## Official Keeling Documentation
+You should check out the [documentation provided by the UIUC Atmospheric Science staff](https://wiki.illinois.edu/wiki/pages/viewpage.action?spaceKey=manabecluster&title=keeling+Home) which includes the following:
+- Explanation of file structure
+- Tutorial on parallel computing using Keeling
+- Weather Research and Forecasting (WRF) model installation turorial

 ## Installing
 For installation of python on keeling we suggest using miniconda (https://docs.conda.io/en/latest/miniconda.html).
 This is a light version of anaconda and is less likely to give you problems later on.